Conditions of employment

 If you live more than 15 km away from the University, you are eligible for a travel allowance, with a maximum of 0.4 cent per km up to 40 km (one way), regardless of which mode of transport you use to travel to work.

-Are you having to relocate due to your work or are you required by the University to move house?
+Are you having to relocate due to your work.
 Then you are eligible for a relocation costs allowance.
 You will find more information about this allowance in the Allowance for relocation costs brochure.
 If you are eligible, you can fill in the Allowance for relocation costs application form.

 Fiscal travel allowance regulation